Kenan2000/BL9/README.md

 A huge content mod for Cataclysm Dark Days Ahead greatly inspired by Resident Evil 4 by Capcom

 ## Prerequisites
-**None but playing with BIG content mods (Magiclysm, Aftershock, Secronom, Arcana, Fallout New England, PK rebalancing, Blazemod) is STRONGLY ADVISED because the content of this mod is QUITE MID-GAME to END-GAME so weapons, armor and balance changes from other mods will come in handy**
+**None but playing with BIG content mods (Magiclysm, Aftershock, Secronom, Cata++, Arcana, Fallout New England, PK rebalancing, Blazemod) is STRONGLY ADVISED because the content of this mod is QUITE MID-GAME to END-GAME so weapons, armor and balance changes from other mods will come in handy**

 ## What you'll experience and main features